alexandru/alexn.org/_posts/2022-04-05-future-monix-typelevel.md

 I will be resuming the work on Monix, and will be calling for volunteers.
 And I hope I won't let people down again.
 My current plan is:

 - Monix will be upgraded to the Cats-Effect 3 model, which will include project-wide changes;
-- The dependency on Cats and Cats-Effect 3, however, will probably be separated in different sub-projects; while this involves "orphaned instances", this decision is made easier by tooling:
+- The dependency on Cats and Cats-Effect 3, however, will probably be separated in different subprojects; while this involves "orphaned instances", this decision is made easier by tooling (modularity, ftw):
   - the Scala compiler supports custom implicit imports via `-Yimports`; I don't recommend it, but the option is there;
   - Scala 3 automatically suggests possible imports for missing implicits;
   - IntelliJ IDEA too automatically suggests imports;